Discover Chai

 Chai is a generic word for tea in India.
 It’s the Indian preparation of tea using brewed black tea with milk, sugar and spices.
 Also sometimes referred to as Masala Chai, where “masala” is an aromatic blend of spices and herbs.
 Over the years, Chai has become an integral part of India’s culture.
 Throughout India, enterprising young chai wallahs sell steaming glasses of chai in crowded railway platforms, shopping bazaars and every nook and corner of the country, helping millions of people get through their day.

-Ingredients & Benefits
+Ingredients and Benefits

 Chai is a staple in every household in India and every household has it’s own recipe for chai.
 So there’s no one right way to make chai.
 But a typical masala chai has black tea, ginger, cardamom, cinnamon, black pepper, cloves, and sugar mixed with water and whole milk.
 Each ingredient, when used correctly, plays a vital role in crafting the perfect cup of chai.